 Migrating to a new ecommerce service powered by headless architecture may seem daunting, but it is a myth that headless ecommerce sites always take longer to implement.
 We’ve heard this a lot at Slatwall Commerce.
-But headless ecommerce can save developers time and give them more flexibility while making it easier to complete web optimizations that help improve page load times and better website performance.
+But headless ecommerce can save developers time and give them more flexibility while making it easier to complete web optimizations that help improve page load times and overall website performance.

 What is headless ecommerce architecture?

 Headless ecommerce is a system of integrated tools, all designed for a specific purpose.
 These tools let you keep the front-end storefront elements separate from your backend code — commonly referred to as decoupling.
 Concepts like design and presentation, which represent the “head” of your storefront, are separated entirely from backend functions, including customer data management and fulfillment processes.

 This separation of management and display results in greater control over design, faster load times and better page performance.
-Page speed is essential in the success of an ecommerce site, as Google predicts that website performance is one of the top reasons why customers don’t convert.
+Page speed is essential in the success of an ecommerce website, as Google predicts that website performance is one of the top reasons why customers don’t convert when browsing online stores.
 According to Neil Patel, if an ecommerce site is making $100,000 per day, a one-second page delay could cost $2.5 million in revenue per year.
 This can be a major loss for online retailers.

-Headless ecommerce architecture changes the game, and the Contentful content platform makes headless ecommerce easier than ever.
+Headless commerce architecture changes the game, and the Contentful headless CMS makes headless ecommerce easier than ever.
 So how can headless commerce builds save developers time in the long run?
 Let’s take a look.

 Headless builds have fewer hacks and workarounds than traditionally built sites

 With headless ecommerce architecture, a strict, single method for building the front-end experience no longer exists.
-Unlike traditional builds, where every redesigned user experience means rebuilding the experience from scratch, headless ecommerce architecture gives the development team access and complete control of the front-end platform through an API framework.
+Unlike traditional builds, where every redesigned user experience means rebuilding the user interface from scratch, headless ecommerce architecture gives the development team access and complete control of the front-end platform through an API framework.

-Marketers and content specialists will also like that headless architecture makes it possible for them to control their content and rely less on developers.
+Marketers and experience managers will also like that headless architecture makes it possible for them to control their content and rely less on developers.
 Not only can it reduce time to market, but this can also make it easier to adjust product information or messaging in real time so customers receive relevant information across multiple touchpoints.

-Headless tools have better developer services, providing critical functionality and support
+Headless solutions have better developer services, providing critical functionality and support

 Developers don't like being held back by inflexible, monolithic tools.
 Building a storefront using an ecommerce tool that uses headless ecommerce architecture allows developers a wide range of options for their technology stack and commerce services.
 Simply put, if there’s a need for a better service or tool to integrate with your storefront, you need to be able to do it.

-Worse than being locked into an all-in-one tool is a tool that won’t allow for integration with the rest of the business.
-Rather than working to create dynamic and modern storefronts, developers are stuck hacking and searching for workarounds.
+Worse than being locked into an all-in-one tool is a tool that won’t allow for integration with mobile apps or other technologies.
+Rather than working to create dynamic and modern storefronts, developers are stuck hacking and searching for workflows workarounds.

 Headless platforms offer developers more freedom and flexibility